Why DevOps is important: key principles & benefits

 Many people ask what DevOps means.
 The term “DevOps” is short for “development” + “operations”.
 It means a set of practices that provide efficient cooperation and communication between the development and IT operations teams at all stages of product creation.

 What problems does DevOps solve?
-It is aimed at streamlining, speeding up, adding predictability, scalability, flexibility, and security to the processes of software development, testing, deployment, management, and maintenance.
+It is aimed at streamlining, speeding up, adding predictability, scalability, flexibility, and website security to the processes of software development, testing, deployment, management, and maintenance.

 To achieve all this, experts use DevOps practices such as process automation, continuous integration (CI), continuous delivery (CD), continuous deployment, infrastructure as code, microservices, configuration management, and many more.